Skip to content

 Kyanjin Ri Trek – Langtang Valley Experience

-The Kyanjin Ri Trek in Langtang Valley is part of a longer trek through one of Nepal’s most scenic region.
+The Kyanjin Ri Trek in Langtang Valley is part of a longer trek through one of Nepal’s most scenic regions.
 The journey to Kyanjin Gompa passes through lush forests, flowing rivers, traditional villages, and open alpine landscapes.
 This route offers a rich combination of natural beauty and cultural experience, leading to the stunning viewpoints of Kyanjin Ri.

 Langtang Valley Kyanjin Ri Trekking Route